DHTMLX/scheduler-docs/docs/api/template/event_class.md

 ### Details

-In case of the Timeline view, the template is applied to 'Bar' and 'Tree' modes only.
+In the Timeline view, the template is applied to 'Bar' and 'Tree' modes only.

-Check the full information about customization of events colors in the related article [Custom Event's Color](guides/custom-events-color.md).
+Check the full information about customizing event colors in the related article [Custom Event's Color](guides/custom-events-color.md).

 ### Related Guides
 - [Custom Event's Color](guides/custom-events-color.md)